Archive for November 2009

 1 pound dried red beans, soaked overnight

-7 cups chicken broth or water
+7 cups chicken broth

 1 pound andouille sausage, sliced into rounds